 The war that followed the mineral revolution was mainly a white man's war.

-In its first phase, the Boer forces took the initiative, besieging the frontier towns of Mafeking (Mafikeng) and Kimberley in the northern Cape, and Ladysmith in northern Natal.
+In its first phase, the Boer forces took the initiative, besieging the frontier towns of Mafeking (Mahikeng) and Kimberley in the Northern Cape, and Ladysmith in northern Natal.

-Some colonial Boers rebelled, however, in sympathy with the republics.
+Some colonial Boes rebelled, however, in sympathy with the republics.
 But, after a large expeditionary force under lords Roberts and Kitchener arrived, the British advance was rapid.
-Kruger fled the Transvaal shortly before Pretoria fell in June 1900.
-The formal conquest of the two Boer republics was followed by a prolonged guerrilla campaign.
-Small, mobile groups of Boers denied the imperial forces their victory by disrupting rail links and supply lines.
+Kruger fled

 Commandos swept deep into colonial territory, rousing rebellion wherever they went.
 The British were at a disadvantage, owing to their lack of familiarity with the terrain and the Boers' superior skills as horsemen and sharpshooters.
-The British responded with a scorched-earth policy which included farm burnings, looting and the setting-up of concentration camps for non-combatants, in which some 26 000 Boer women and children died from disease.
-The incarceration of black (including coloured) people in the path of the war in racially segregated camps has been absent in conventional accounts of the war and has only recently been acknowledaed.
+The British responded with a scorchedearth policy, which included farm burnings, looting and the setting-up of concentration camps for non-combatants, in which some 26 000 Boer women and children died from disease.
+The incarceration of black (including coloured) people in the path of the war in racially segregated camps has been absent in conventional accounts of the war and has only recently been acknowledged.

-They too suffered appalling conditions and some 14 000 (perhaps many more) are estimated to have died.
-At the same time, many black farmers were in a position to meet the demand for produce created by the military, or to avail themselves for employment opportunities at good wages.
-Some 10 000 black servants accompanied the Boer commandos, and the British used Africans as labourers, scouts, dispatch riders, drivers and guards.
+They, too, suffered appalling conditions and some 14 000 (perhaps many more) are estimated to have died.
+At the same time, many black farmers were in a position to meet the demand for produce created by the military, or to avail themselves of employment opportunities at good wages.
+Some 10 000 black servants accompanied the Boer commandos, and the British used blacks as labourers, scouts, dispatch riders, drivers and guards.

 The war also taught many Africans that the forces of dispossession could be rolled back if the circumstances were right.
 It gave black communities the opportunity to recolonise land lost in conquest, which enabled them to withhold their labour after the war.

-Most Africans supported the British in the belief that Britain was committed to extending civil and political rights to black people.
-In this they were to be disappointed, as in the Treaty of Vereeniging that ended the war, the British agreed to leave the issue of rights for Africans to be decided by a future self-governing (white) authority.
-All in all, the Anglo-Boer/South African War was a radicalising experience for Africans.
+Most blacks supported the British in the belief that Britain was committed to extending civil and political rights to black people.
+In this they were to be disappointed.
+In the Treaty of Vereeniging that ended the war, the British agreed to leave the issue of rights for blacks to be decided by a future self-governing (white) authority.
+All in all, the Anglo-Boer/South African War was a radicalising experience for blacks.